 Your page title is the most important tag on a page, so use it wisely.
 You can also use your headings in conjunction with this to tell Google the gist of the content of the page and if it deems it relevant.
 There should only ever be one H1 on a page – this is the second most important element on a page (in SEO terms) – any more and they’ll all get watered down.
 Feel free to use H2s (no more than 6 really) to provide additional information.

 This is the easiest and most powerful way to get traffic to your blog.
 Every time you post something new, share it on forums (that are relevant, I wouldn’t share my watch reviews on The Sewing Forum) and social media.
 By social media, I mean setup Instagram, Twitter, Facebook, and LinkedIn accounts (but not all are suitable, it depends on what topic your blog is about).
-If, like me, you have a full time job and a family too, then online tools such as Hootsuite and IFTTT (If This Then That) can greatly reduce the time spent on posting.
-For instance, I just post an image on Instagram and IFTTT will automatically add it to my Twitter and Facebook accounts.
+If, like me, you have a full time job and a family too, then online tools such as Hootsuite and Instagram‘s sharing feature can greatly reduce the time spent on posting.
+For instance, I just post an image on Instagram and automatically link my posting up to my Twitter and Facebook accounts.
+Job done.
 I can even do this whilst walking the dog or with my 2 year old daughter hanging off me.

 Technically you don’t need a copyright; when you create something in this country it is by definition copyrighted to you.
 However, not everyone knows this and if you don’t want people using your images and text, a copyright is the first step you should take to put them off.